abelardojarab/vim-config/.vim/plugged/flutter-tools.nvim/README.md

 - `FlutterReload` - Reload the running project.
 - `FlutterRestart` - Restart the current project.
 - `FlutterQuit` - Ends a running session.
+- `FlutterDetach` - Ends a running session locally but keeps the process running on the device.
 - `FlutterOutlineToggle` - Toggle the outline window showing the widget tree for the given file.
 - `FlutterOutlineOpen` - Opens an outline window showing the widget tree for the given file.
 - `FlutterDevTools` - Starts a Dart Dev Tools server.
 - `FlutterCopyProfilerUrl` - Copies the profiler url to your system clipboard (+ register).
 Note that commands `FlutterRun` and
   `FlutterDevTools` must be executed first.
+- `FlutterLspRestart` - This command restarts the dart language server, and is intended for situations where it begins to work incorrectly.

 <hr/>